kovzol/groebner-solitaire/README.md

 An [installed version](http://prover-test.geogebra.org/~kovzol/groebner-solitaire/groebner-solitaire.html) can be tried out.
 A [video](https://www.youtube.com/watch?v=Xbpr2Fp_NvY) describes how a typical game flow looks like.

 This project is a work-in-progress.
-At the moment Google Chrome, Chromium, Firefox and Opera are the known supported browsers.
+At the moment Google Chrome, Chromium, Firefox, Opera and Edge are the known supported browsers.
 Currently only four game levels are included.
 The level can be selected by appending `?level=0` or `?level=1`, and so on, to the URL.